alentoghostflame/StupidAlentoBot/README.md

     2) Changes prefix if changed in config.
 7) Begins the Discord.py bot loop.
 ## Modules
-Allows for easily adding and removing specific sections of a bot, but still allows for the flexibility of having a class controlling the cogs.
+This allows for easily adding and removing specific sections of a bot, but still allows for the flexibility of having a class controlling the cogs.

 Example code for a module with a single cog: